Crime in South Korea: Rape

 In South Korea, the crime of rape (Korean Criminal Law Article 297) is defined by whether the perpetrator used "violence or duress" to compel sexual intercourse.
 The use of violence or intimidation is the basis for the legal definition, rather than merely the absence of consent.
 In 2013, the Supreme Court ruled that spousal rape is a crime, overturning the long-standing view that a wife implicitly consents to sex in marriage.
 In 2018, the Korean Women's Hotline reported that only about 10% of rape complaints it received qualified as rape under the law.

+In 2012, there were 77,000 reported cases of sexual assault.
+In 2011, 22,034 rapes were reported.
+These statistics are not considered an accurate representation of the true cases; a 2010 survey by the Ministry of Gender Equality and Family concluded that only about 10% of all sexual assault cases were reported.
+A study in 1997 found that 45.5% of female high school students reported sexual harassment, mostly by their male friends.

 The Miryang gang rape was a series of gang rapes that occurred in Miryang, South Korea in 2004.
 As many as 120 male high school students gang raped female high-schoolers over the course of 11 months.
 The case caused a public outcry due to police mistreatment of the victims and the offenders' light punishments.